-AM 3650 DEALERSHIP LEGAL ISSUES/FINANCE AND INSURANCE 3 credits
+AM 3650 DEALERSHIP LEGAL ISSUES/FINANCE AND INSURANCE (3 credits)

 A review of the many federal, state, and local regulatory agencies and laws dealerships must respond to including the Internal Revenue Service, state and local Departments of Revenue, Federal Trade Commission, Fair Labor Standards Act, Truth in Advertising, Truth in Lending, OSHA, EPA, and other agencies.
 Also includes an in-depth study of the dealership finance and insurance departments, with special emphasis on products offered in these departments and the profit potential.
+Prerequisite: 60 credit hours completed

-AM 3680 ADVANCED DEALERSHIP FIXED OPERATIONS 3 credits
+AM 3680 ADVANCED DEALERSHIP FIXED OPERATIONS (3 credits)